My husband and I have the exact same spacing in our families.

 The kid who is most affected by the baby is the “current” baby.
 If you have one kid, then that kid will go through an adjustment when baby is born.
 If you have two, the littler one will need to adjust.
 One thing I have realized is that the younger the child, the easier they adjust.

-First, if you do a 2 year gap, they won’t have any memory of being an only child.
+First, if you have kids 2 years apart, they won’t have any memory of being an only child.
 They also will not be able to verbalize how much they hate you or the new baby.
 My friend’s kids are a 3-year gap and wow, the things her oldest said when baby was born.
 She wanted them to return him.
 She told them she didn’t want him to live there.
 She also told her mom she didn’t like her or the baby.

 That was not the case at all with mine.
 After an initial few months of extra fuss from my oldest, they became friends.
 She had zero memory of a time before baby was there.
 The baby became her friend.
 She always wanted baby to go to everything.
 She felt more confident with her sidekick around.